ngimb64/Tutorial-Assistant/README.md

 > Example:<br>
 > python3 setup.py "venv name"

-- Once virtual env is built move to the Scripts directory in the environment folder just created.
+- Once virtual env is built traverse to the (Scripts-Windows or bin-Linux) directory in the environment folder just created.
-- In the Scripts directory, execute the "activate" script to activate the virtual environment.
+- For Windows in the Scripts directory, for execute the "activate" script to activate the virtual environment.

-## Purpose
-> This project adopts the features of the screenshotAssistant project in my repository.
-> The big difference is that this program also logs keys in sentence structures and logs to a file.
-> Then that file is reformatted and saved in a new file with a clean, easily readable format.
+- For Linux in the bin directory, run the command `source activate` to activate the virtual environment.

 ## How to use
 - Open up shell such as command prompt or terminal